pavel-kirienko/opengrab_can/README.md

-CANaerospace Controller for OpenGrab
+OGCAN - CAN bus interface for OpenGrab EPM
 ============

-CANaerospace controller for [OpenGrab - electro-permanent cargo holding magnet][1].
+CAN bus interface for [OpenGrab - electro-permanent cargo holding magnet][1].

 Based on [libcanaerospace][2] - open-source CANaerospace protocol implementation.

+[UAVCAN protocol][4] support is scheduled for April 2014.

 ## CANaerospace Interface
 The set of CANaerospace messages used by this node is documented below.
-Note that the message IDs can be reconfigured.
+Note that the message IDs can be reconfigured via CLI.

 #### Input parameters
 ###### CANAS_UAV_GRIPPER_GRIP_COMMAND